Disaster Relief Organizations

 • Share accurate information only from verified sources.

 Before the volunteer can be effective, there needs to be a framework in place.
 This framework helps make the most of all those extra hands and feet.
+According to National VOAD, established networks in impacted area locations enable rapid coordination when disaster strikes.
+These partnerships between voluntary organization members ensure resources are distributed effectively.
 Non-profit organizations like GFA World have networks of programs and churches in many vulnerable places in the world, ready to respond as soon as disaster strikes.

 The first way to volunteer in any disaster, no matter where or what it is, is to pray for those affected.
 Read about the situation in those areas and lift up their needs to the Father who hears.
 Pray for wisdom for responders, strength for families, and comfort for those who feel overwhelmed.

 Local connection can make relief feel safer and more personal.
 When helpers understand language and culture, communication can be clearer, and support can be offered with greater sensitivity.
+As UN Volunteers notes, local volunteers in impacted area communities often have established trust that enables more effective and culturally appropriate disaster response.
 This is one way care can be delivered with respect, without pressure, and with a focus on practical needs in front of a family.[5]

 Donate to GFA World today for disaster relief.
 Know that your gift can make a loving impact, right away.
 And when you give, you help strengthen steady care beyond the first days of crisis.